shrikantkalar023/learning-nodejs/README.md

 75. **Tests** should neither be _too specific_ nor _too general_.

 76. Use **Mock fns** to unit test a fn that directly or indirectly talks to an external resource.

+77. With **Jest Mock fns** we can easily tell if they've been called & also check the arguments they were called with.